dhanani94/mbta_predictions/README.md

 #### limit
 > (int) (Optional) the maximum number of predictions to send back (default: 10)

+## TODO: Document where on MBTA schedule to copy and paste values

 ## Future Plans
 * Add support for the other lines (green and silver)